 Liaison is a company full of former admissions officials and lifelong higher ed enthusiasts.
 Since each week we come across interesting articles and posts about what’s happening in higher ed, we’ll be offering a glimpse into what we’re reading and what we’re talking about around the office in a new weekly blog post that we’re calling the Friday 4 at 4.
 Read on for our inaugural edition.

-1. Lack of diversity extends beyond applicant pools at national colleges.
+1. Lack of diversity extends beyond applicant pools.

 More than half of the 20.5 million students enrolled in U.S. colleges and universities this year identify as women.
 Overall, women are more likely than men to have bachelor’s degrees, but nationally only about a quarter of college presidents are female, according to this Newsweek article.